Sarajevo–Ploče railway

 The Sarajevo–Ploče railway is a 194 km long railway in Bosnia and Herzegovina and Croatia.
 The line connects Sarajevo with Konjic, Mostar and Ploče.
 The route operates through the regions of Sarajevo Canton, Herzegovina-Neretva Canton and Dubrovnik-Neretva County.
 The route largely follows the route of the Neretva river.
 Passenger services along the full length of line have been discontinued between 2013 and 2022, running only between Sarajevo and the town of Čapljina on the Bosnian-Croatian border.
-International train service between Sarajevo and Ploče resumed on 1 July 2022, on weekends until September 1st, using Spanish-designed Talgo wagons.
+International train service between Sarajevo and Ploče resumed on 1 July 2022, on weekends until 1 September 2022, using Spanish-designed Talgo wagons.
+This service also ran during the summer of 2023.
 The line is part of the pan-European corridor 5C from Budapest via Osijek and Sarajevo to Ploče.
 The section through Bosnia and Herzegovina is marked 11, and through Croatia M304.

 Route

-The railway starts at the Sarajevo station, goes through the Sarajevo field, and has the characteristics of a plain railway.
-The valley of the river Zujevina acquires the characteristics of a slope and descends through the Ivan mountain to the Bradina high-slope railway.
-The descent of the railway continues on the left side of the Trešanica river to Podorašac, where it crosses to the right side of the Trešanica river to Konjice.
+The railway starts at Sarajevo station, goes through the Sarajevo field, and has the characteristics of a plain railway.
+The valley of the river Zujevina acquires the characteristics of a slope and descends through the Ivan Mountain to the Bradina high-slope railway.
+The descent of the railway continues on the left side of the Trešanica river to Podorašac, where it crosses to the right side of the Trešanica river to Konjic.
 The route continues across the Jablanica lake, and after Ostrošac, it descends towards the Neretva with features of a slope railway.
 Before Jablanica, it crosses to the right side of the Neretva.
 The railway continues through the Neretva canyon between the Prenj and Čvrsnica mountains, and after Raštan, it again crosses to the left side of the Neretva and enters Mostar.
 Leaving Mostar, the line heads south, again crosses to the right side of the Neretva to Ploče with the features of the low valley railway before ending on the coast of the Adractic sea.

 Railway features

-Technical data about the current broad gauge railway:
+Technical data about the current standard gauge railway: